 - A day-pack/backpack to carry the items above

 Will Scouts earn advancements?
 Yes, advancement opportunities under the new Cub Scouting Program are available for every rank.
-A list of the advancements that Scouts may accomplish will be handed out at “check-in”.
-We will also list them online as soon as possible.
+Click here for more information on advancement.